nathaliaifurita/nathaliaifurita/README.md

 <h3>About me:</h3>
-Pronouns: she/her
+- Pronouns: she/her
-I'm a QA Engineer who loves code and automate tests Cat lover
+- I'm a QA Engineer who loves code and automate tests
+- Cat lover
-Potterhead
+- Potterhead
-Feminist
+- Feminist
-from SP/Brazil
+- from SP/Brazil

-Current working on Sumup!
+- Current working at Sumup!
 <!--
 **nathaliaifurita/nathaliaifurita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.